erickgalinkin/erickgalinkin.github.io/publications.markdown

 **The Future of Cyber Attacks and Defense is in the Cloud** Erick Galinkin, Jenko Hwong, Abhinav Singh, Colin Estep, Ashwin Vamshi, Ray Canzanese.
 IEEE 14th International Conference on Malicious and Unwanted Software [[PDF](/publications/Galinkin_MALWARE_2019.pdf)]

 ## Talks

+### 2025
+**Models and Systems: How to think about vulnerabilities and artificial intelligence** Erick Galinkin.
+VulnCon 2025

 ### 2024
 **garak** Leon Derczynski, Erick Galinkin.
 DEF CON 32 Demo Labs